juju/docs/src/en/clouds-gce.md

 juju update-clouds
 ```

+The instructions on this page make use of the Identity and Access Management
+(IAM) framework to control access to your GCP account.
+Read Google's
+[Cloud IAM][gce-iam] page for an overview.

 ## Preparing your GCE account

 Although Juju knows how GCE works, there are a few tasks you must perform in